 There seems to be a pervasive view today that atheism has the intellectual high ground relative to theism.
 Atheist often perceive acknowledgment of God’s existence as being naïve or intellectually shallow.
 The basis for this perception is the common belief that all arguments theists propose for the existence of God are “god of the gaps” arguments (arguments where the theist posits God to fill in the gap created by a lack of natural explanations for a certain phenomenon).
-Such thinking leads atheists to define the believer’s acceptance of God as belief without evidence—a sort of blind impulse of the mind, which is appalling and repulsive for an intellectually responsible individual. —Karlo Broussard
+Such thinking leads atheists to define the believer’s acceptance of God as belief without evidence—a sort of a blind impulse of the mind, which is appalling and repulsive for an intellectually responsible individual. —Karlo Broussard

 It is additionally intriguing that the current popular simulation theory receives no such equivalent criticism on being a “science of the gaps” argument, in which all unknowns will eventually be proven by materialistic observational scientific methods.
 Metaphysical arguments rely on the transcendental as evident to discuss as evidence for proof of a transcendent being.
 Thusly, getting the athiest to concede the metaphysical is already a victory in the discussion!
 Perhaps the standard scientific method is not adequate to prove or disprove the transcendent. —Arthur Kettelhut